 “Only in rare cases” will inmates be assigned to a facility based off their identified gender.
-Experts voiced deep concern about the shift.
-Transgender lawyer Jennifer Levi says the move puts these inmates “in serious risk of violence, of brutality, of being treated inhumanely in the Federal Bureau of Prisons.”
+Experts voiced deep concern about the shift, transgender lawyer Jennifer Levi saying that the move it puts these inmates “in serious risk of violence, of brutality, of being treated inhumanely in the Federal Bureau of Prisons.”

 Levi currently represents a 52-year-old transgender woman who was assigned to an all-male state prison in Massachusetts.
 The woman, identified anonymously as Jane Doe in a state lawsuit, has received hormone therapy and lived as a woman for around 40 years — most of her life.

 While in the facility, MCI-Norfolk, Levi said Doe found herself routinely groped and harassed by other inmates and prison staff.

 “She is regularly subjected to sexualised comments about her body,” Levi said, “She is targeted by other inmates and other guards, she has been physically violated.”

 The study, which assessed data from more than 600 state and federal facilities, found that around a third of all transgender inmates have been the victims of sexual abuse.
 Those inmates are also vastly more likely to be sexually abused in facilities than any other demographic noted.

 The Trump administration have targeted many Obama-era guidances geared toward increasing freedoms for transgender populations, Levi said.
 This announcement follows a series of reversals by administration centred around the topic including the Education Department’s reversal of its position on transgender student bathroom access, the Justice Department’s decision to not apply workplace discrimination laws to transgender communities and limits on transgender troops in the US military.